-Slovenia has been under Habsburg rule since 1278 and the German language will last until 1918.
-With some rare parentheses such as brief Turkish occupations in the seventeenth and early nineteenth century French.
+Slovenia was under Habsburg rule since 1278, and the German language was used until 1918, with some rare interruptions, such as brief Turkish occupations in the seventeenth and early nineteenth-century French.

-From 1809 to 1813, half of Slovenia is integrated with the Illyrian Provinces, distant part of the empire of Napoleon.
+From 1809 to 1813, half of Slovenia is integrated with the Illyrian Provinces as a distant part of the empire of Napoleon.
 Slovenian is recognized as an official language by the French occupation authorities.
-The writer, Valentin Vodnik (1758-1819) publishes textbooks for schoolchildren.
+The writer Valentin Vodnik (1758-1819) publishes textbooks for schoolchildren.
 Later, the poet France Preseren (1800-1849) takes part in the spelling debates by publishing Nova pisarija (the new way of writing).
 He is the author of the hymn adopted by Slovenia in 1989.
-In the mid-nineteenth century, the literary language is unified, especially thanks to the writer Fran Levstik (1831-1887).
+In the mid-nineteenth century, the literary language was unified, mainly thanks to the writer Fran Levstik (1831-1887).

 Later, another writer, Ivan Cankar, participates in the elaboration of the Yugoslav idea.
-A first Yugoslavia born in 1918.
-The Slovenian emancipates completely from German. but it is Communist Yugoslavia which will allow the multiplication of schools and the development of the University of Ljubljana (founded in 1919) while preserving Slovenian from the Serbo-Croatian hegemony.
+First Yugoslavia was born in 1918.
+The Slovenians emancipates completely from German.
+But it is Communist Yugoslavia that will allow the multiplication of schools and the development of the University of Ljubljana (founded in 1919) while preserving Slovenian from the Serbo-Croatian hegemony.

 Language, the Main Vector of the Slovenian Nation